 Tip: Be sure to respond quickly if your lender requests clarification or additional documentation.
 Delays might impact your closing date.

 Step 5 - Close on your new home!

 Usually around 30 – 45 days after you submit your application, your new loan will be ready to close.
 Be prepared to pay closing costs (between 2% and 5% usually) and sign documents in person before the title for your new home will be transferred to your name.

 Check out our mortgage FAQs page to find a list of the most common mortgage questions and their answers.

-If you’re interested in purchasing or refinancing a home in Great Falls or accross MT, Mann Mortgage can help you make it happen.
+If you’re interested in building a home in Great Falls or accross Montana, Mann Mortgage can help you make it happen.
 Please contact us today or apply online in less than 10 minutes using the secure online application below.